Levi-Armstrong/rep-ros-i/rep-ixxxx.rst

 ========

-This REP documents the Simple Message message structures that are part of the *standard set* as defined in REP-I0004, and supported by the generic clients in the ``industrial_robot_client`` package.
+This REP documents the Simple Message message structures that are part of the *standard set* as defined in *Assigned Message Identifiers for the Simple Message Protocol* [#REP-I0004]_, and supported by the generic clients in the ``industrial_robot_client`` package.
 Both syntax and semantics of message structures and fields are described.